ainoya/cloudflare-dom-distiller/README.md

 - **Readability**: Uses Readability to extract page content and remove unnecessary information.
 - **DOM-Distiller**: If you set option `useReadability: false` in a request, uses dom-distiller to extract page content and remove unnecessary information.
 - **Turndown**: Converts the extracted HTML to Markdown format for better readability.
+- **CSS skipping**: Set `disableCss: true` in a request to prevent loading CSS files during rendering.

 ## Example Usage